WebSocket Relay

 process.monitor(websocket_pid)

--- Send message to WebSocket client from any process
+-- Send a message to the WebSocket client from any process.

 ```